andreila975/partial.pub/README.md

-# partial.pub
+# partial.pub | dog water cheat

-This is a upcoming cheat for CS:GO that completely I think will probably not never work in [or pasted]
+- Rage Bot
+- Anti-Aim
+- Visuals
+- Misc
+- and many more shitty stuff

+# Noting I'll never continue on this if I am